TrevorCD/Environmental-Data-Logger/README.md

   - Write data to the SD card
 - **Interrupt Handler**
   - Triggered by sensor’s “data ready” pin
   - Gives the semaphore to the sensor task
 - **Serial Comm Task**
   - Print readings to serial console for debugging
   - Triggered by Data Logger Task when data popped off queue

+Functions not yet assigned to tasks:
+- Changing sleep mode
+-